Last Updated on April 25, 2023

 - Wobbler Syndrome

-Blue Dobermans have a lifespan of 10-13 years on average.
+Blue Dobermans have an average lifespan of 10 to 13 years.
 As long as you follow our detailed nutrition and exercise guidelines and consult a vet regularly, your Dobie will live a long and happy life.

-If not old age, Blue Dobermans usually die from Cardiomyopathy.
+If not old age, they usually die from cardiomyopathy.

 How much are Blue Dobermans worth?

-If you buy a Blue Doberman with experience in the show ring, you could be in for upwards of $3000.
+Dobermans have a litter size of 6 to 8 puppies.
+If you buy a Blue Doberman puppy from a line of show ring champions, you could be in for upwards of $3,000.

-The genetic screening tests (which are unavoidable) can cost $100-$200 once-off.
-Whatever medical treatments take place after that, well, those costs are unpredictable.
+Why are they expensive, you ask?
+Genetic screening tests, which are unavoidable, can cost $100 to $200 once-off.
+Whatever medical treatments take place after that, those costs are unpredictable.

 Feeding a Doberman in the first year can cost around $80 per month if you’re using high-quality dog food.
-You can’t put a price on this loving companion, however.
+However, you can’t put a price on this loving companion.

-Because the dilution gene in Blue Dobermans is a recessive one, breeders often discourage owners from breeding these dogs.
-This is why Blue Dobermans aren’t cheap, even though they aren’t that rare.
+And because the dilution gene in this particular Dobie is a recessive one, breeders often discourage owners from breeding Blue Dobermans.
+For this reason, they aren’t cheap despite not being rare.